Restaurant Insurance in Ohio

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Ohio's temperature extremes — sub-zero winters to 90F+ summers — put continuous stress on heating, cooling, and refrigeration systems across all four seasons.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • Boiler fails during -10 degree cold snap — kitchen shuts down